 What is the Hazlewood Act?

-The Hazlewood Act is a State of Texas benefit that provides qualified veterans, spouses, and dependent children with an education benefit of up to 150 hours of tuition-free college at state schools.
+According to the Texas Veterans Commission, The Hazlewood Act is a State of Texas benefit that provides qualified veterans, spouses, and dependent children with an education benefit of up to 150 hours of tuition-free college at state schools.
 This benefit does not include living expenses, books, or supply fees.

 The origins of the Hazlewood Act date back to 1923 when the state legislature directed schools to cover college costs for WWI veterans, nurses, and their children.
 The benefit is named in honor of former Texas Senator Grady Hazlewood, who helped update the law in 1944 to include veterans of WWII.